Driving Medical Research & Creating Healthcare Solutions Through Effective

-- Projects must have already demonstrated ‘proof-of-principle’, supported by experimental and, where feasible, in vivo data.
-Early stage research or basic science projects will not be supported.
+Projects must have already demonstrated ‘proof-of-principle’ supported by experimental and, where feasible, in vivo data.
+Evidence from the applicant’s team must clearly illustrate the technical feasibility of the project and demonstrate the potential for development from its current state to a final product.
+Early stage research or discovery science is not fundable.

-- Projects must plan to take the product, technology or intervention to the stage at which it is sufficiently developed to be attractive to:
+Applications must articulate a plan to progress the technology or intervention to the stage at which it is sufficiently, validated, de-risked or developed to be attractive to:

-- Not-for-profit organisations that can offer expertise and resources to assist with the evaluation and development of products, e.g. National Institute of Health Research.
+- Not-for-profit organisations (e.g. the National Institute of Health Research) that can offer expertise and resources to assist with the evaluation and development of products;

-- Healthcare providers - if the product is ready for procurement and adoption e.g. NHS.
+- Healthcare providers (e.g. the NHS), if the product is ready for procurement and adoption.

-- Proposals must include a commercial strategy that takes into account the regulatory pathway, IP management, commercial barriers, health economics and routes to market.
+Proposals must set out a commercial strategy that takes into account the regulatory pathway, IP management, commercial barriers, health economics and routes to market.

-- Applicants must have a plan for the adoption of the technology into the NHS and other healthcare providers, which addresses the requirement of patients and health professionals.
+Proposals must present a plan for the adoption of the technology into the NHS and other healthcare systems, whilst addressing the requirements of patients and health professionals.